Tax Free in the Philippines

 FLAG 1: Australian Passport

-In order to relinquish your Australian tax authorities, you need to prove to the tax-man that you no longer have ties to the country.
-The following are factors indicating non-resident status the commissioner will consider the following factors.
+In order to relinquish your Australian tax obligations, you need to prove to the tax-man that you no longer have ties to the country.
+The following are factors indicating non-resident status that the commissioner will consider.

 There does not exist a set of laws that are set in stone, but (as if often the case) interpretations and precedent case law that determines residency.